Page Not Found

 - Call your healthcare provider if breathing problems worsen over time while using ANORO.

 - Get emergency medical care if your breathing problems worsen quickly or if you use your rescue inhaler but it does not relieve your breathing problems.

 - Do not use ANORO to treat sudden symptoms of COPD.
 Always have a rescue inhaler with you to treat sudden symptoms.

 - ANORO is not for the treatment of asthma.
-It is not known if ANORO is safe and effective in people
+It is not known if ANORO is safe and effective in people with asthma.

 - Do not use ANORO if you have a severe allergy to milk proteins or any of the ingredients in ANORO.
 Ask your healthcare provider if you are not sure.

 - Do not use ANORO more often than prescribed.

 - Do not take ANORO with other medicines that contain a LABA or an anticholinergic for any reason.
 Tell your healthcare provider about all the medicines you take and about all of your health conditions.
 Especially tell your healthcare provider if you take anticholinergics, including tiotropium, ipratropium, aclidinium, or atropine.

 - ANORO ELLIPTA can cause serious side effects, including:

 - sudden breathing problems immediately after inhaling your medicine